Vincent Vargas

-Vincent "Rocco" Vargas (born July 15, 1981) is an American entertainer, producer and writer, known for Range 15, Mayans M.C., the MBest11x YouTube channel and the Vinny Roc podcast.
+Vincent "Rocco" Vargas (born July 15, 1981) is an American actor, producer, and writer.
+His credits include roles in the film Range 15 and the television series Mayans M.C., and he is the creator of the MBest11x YouTube channel.

 Early life

 Vincent "Rocco" Vargas was born and raised in the San Fernando Valley of Los Angeles, California.
-Vargas enlisted in the United States Army (2003–2015) and went on to serve 3 combat deployments with the 2nd Ranger Battalion, 75th Ranger Regiment.
-Vargas also served as an Infantry Drill Sergeant.
+Vargas enlisted in the United States Army (2003–2015) and began to serve 3 combat deployments with the 2nd Ranger Battalion, 75th Ranger Regiment.
+Vargas relatedly served as an Infantry Drill Sergeant.
 He then left active duty and entered the reserves with the rank of Sergeant First Class.
-After leaving active duty, Vargas worked in special operations as a medic with the Arizona Department of Corrections and then the U.S. Border Patrol but left in 2013 to pursue his career as an entertainer.
+After leaving active duty, Vargas served as a medic with the Arizona Department of Corrections and the U.S. Border Patrol in the Special Operations Group (BORSTAR) before resigning in 2013 to work in the entertainment industry.

 Career

 Rocco being interviewed at a red carpet event.

-After finishing his military and law enforcement careers, Vince launched into a new endeavor in the film industry.
-In 2020 he immediately garnered audience approval for his co-starring role in Lucy Shimmers and the Prince of Peace.
+Following his military and law enforcement service, Vargas began working in the film industry.
+In 2020, he had a co-starring role in the film Lucy Shimmers and the Prince of Peace.

+Vargas has also co-written and starred in a number of television shows, including notably Mayans MC (2018-2023) and Office Joe (2024).

 Personal life

-Vargas identifies as a Christian who also works on the side as a motivational speaker that focuses on the military and youth audiences.
-Due to his combat experiences, Vargas has suffered from PTSD which led to two failed marriages, alcoholism, alleged sleep issues, but has now been sober for over three years.
-Vargas currently lives in Salt Lake City, Utah and would regularly fly back home from Los Angeles to Salt Lake City to spend time with his family on the weekends while filming the third season of Mayans MC.
-Vargas currently has 6 kids and 2 step kids.
-Vargas also spends time operating his weekly podcast, "Vinny Roc Podcast" in which regularly interviews veterans whom he refers as "cool veterans who do cool shit", discussing military transition to civilian life and how he got healthy.
+Vargas is a motivational speaker whose presentations are directed toward military veterans and youth.
+Due to his combat experiences, Vargas has suffered from PTSD which has led to two failed marriages, alcoholism, and alleged sleep issues, with him currently being sober for over three years.
+Vargas lives in Salt Lake City, Utah.
+Vargas hosts a weekly podcast, "Vinny Roc Podcast," where he interviews veterans and discusses topics such as the transition to civilian life and personal health.